We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 What’s more: Based on my research, I’ve discovered that finding love is not about wearing the right outfit, going to the right restaurant for a first date, or waiting three days after that date to text.
 It’s about looking inside you and asking yourself two important questions.

-Then ask yourself which two areas stand out the most in terms of how you want to live your life in the future.
-Remember that there are no right or wrong answers or opinions.
+Next, ask yourself which two areas stand out the most in terms of how you want to live your life in the future.
+Remember that there are no right or wrong answers here, or opinions.

-Do you know what the “right person” would look like if you met that person today?
-Most people don’t take the time to think about what they want in a romantic relationship (or in a partner).
-But in order to open yourself up to a relationship and not feel desperate, you need to decide what exactly you need or want in a relationship.
+Do you know what the “right person” would look like if you met them today?
+Most people don’t take the time to think about what they want in a romantic relationship.
+In order to open yourself up to a connection and not feel desperate, decide exactly what you need or want in a partner.

-Defining the type of person you want to be with is a little like making a shopping list before you head out to the grocery store.
+Defining the person you want to be with is a little like making a list before you head to the grocery store.
 It streamlines the process, keeps you from making random or desperate choices, and prevents you from wasting time (the last thing you want at the store — or in dating).

 Grab a piece of paper and divide it into two columns.
-In the left one, list five must-have qualities that you need in a partner.
-Think: Does the person’s age or physical appearance matter?
-What about personality traits—would you like someone who’s sensitive, inquisitive, easygoing, adventurous, or smart?
+In the left, list five must-have qualities that you need in a partner.
+Does the person’s age or appearance matter?
+What about personality traits?
+Would you like someone sensitive, inquisitive, easygoing, adventurous, or smart?

 When you meet new people, this list will become an invaluable tool.
-It will remind you to make sure that your needs and desires are being met.
-Instead of worrying about what your date thinks about you, as you might have done before, your list will help you to determine if that person is going to make you happy.
+It will remind you to make sure your needs are being met.
+Instead of worrying about what your date thinks of you, as you might have done before, your list will help you to determine if that person might fit into the future you envision.

-In the end, by knowing your self and what is important to you—in life and in a partner—you’ll feel far less desperate and anxious.
+In the end, by knowing yourself and what’s important to you (in life and in a partner), you’ll feel far less desperate and anxious.
 When you go out with a positive attitude, you will find the right person for you — I promise they’re out there.